jeongyoonlee2015/2020-TIL/goodi.md

 7)	Test the application to end-users (server and receiver) and check the satisfaction. (survey)
 8)	Revise the application according to end-users and stake holder’s opinions.
 9)	Add additional functions such as a community system or SNS.
-10)	Launching  ‘Goodi’ on Google Play.
+10)	Launching  ‘Goodie’ on Google Play.

-> GOODI Is GOOD Influent :)
+> GOODIE Is GOOD Influent :)